B-UMMI/INNUca/README.md

                             auto or off (default: ['off'])
       --spadesSaveReport    Tells INNUca to store the number of contigs and assembled nucleotides for each sample
+    SPAdes k-mers options (one of the following):
+      --spadesKmers 55,77   Manually sets SPAdes k-mers lengths (all values must be odd, less than 128) (default: [55, 77, 99, 113, 127])
+      --spadesDefaultKmers  Tells INNUca to use SPAdes default k-mers (default:
+                            False)